Meteorite-Studio/qwe/README.md

 > ```
 #
 > [!IMPORTANT]
-> Changing Prefix to look for / function :SetPagePrefixNameTo -- Look for the frame that has a same name as the prefix for e.g "Page..CurrentPage" or "Page1" numbers is neccesary so it indicate the where is the next page.
+> Changing Prefix to look for / function :SetPagePrefixNameTo -- Find the frame that matches the prefix, such as "Page..CurrentPage" or "Page1."
+Numbers are necessary as they indicate the order of the pages.
 > ```lua
 > --// Code Language: LUA
 > --// OBJECT TYPE AVAILABILITY: localscript